T-Port Blog

 She recently co-wrote Erige Sehiri’s sophomore film PROMISED SKY Un Certain Regard opening film 2025, Best screenplay at Angoulême FFF, and Best Film at Marrakech IFF.
 Currently, she is co-writing Déni Pitsaev’s and Clémentine Carrié‘s debuts.

-Prior to her diving into script development Anna has been the Industry event manager at Les Arcs Film Festival between 2017 and 2021 and she keeps working for co-production markets and various film commissions as a reader or coach.
-Anna is a member of the Collectif 5050 and of the French screenwriters organisation SCA, she is also a bit of a wine and language geek.
+Prior to her diving into script development, Anna was the Industry event manager at Les Arcs Film Festival between 2017 and 2021, and she keeps working for co-production markets and various film commissions as a reader or coach.
+Anna is a member of the Collectif 5050 and of the French screenwriters organisation SCA.
+She is also a bit of a wine and language geek.

 Massimiliano Nardulli

 Born in Rome, Italy in 1976, Massimiliano is a scriptwriter, composer, film programmer and creative producer based in Romania.
-Since 2007 he has been working for film festivals in France, Italy, Romania, Switzerland, Turkey.
-He has mostly worked as a script advisor, as well as being one of the creators of the European Talent Lab Less is More, overseeing artistic direction, as well as several other script development programs including Fulgor Lab, TGF What’s the Story?, Word-Frame, ShorTS Development Training.
+Since 2007, he has been working for film festivals in France, Italy, Romania, Switzerland, and Turkey.
+He has mostly worked as a script advisor, as well as being one of the creators of the European Talent Lab Less is More, overseeing artistic direction, as well as several other script development programs, including Fulgor Lab, TGF What’s the Story?, Word-Frame, and ShorTS Development Training.

 Please register here: https://docs.google.com/forms/d/1ghgdIEegzwrtqzAPDyr4LX1H-froSar68ix6jP7sHik/edit